mipimipi/muserv/README.md

 Now, you can see the muserv status by entering the URL <IP-address-of-your-server:8008> in a browser.

 Have fun with muserv :)

+## Limitations

+So far, muserv does not support the following features:

+* searching for music
+* playlists
+* manipulation of tag values (for display or sorting, for example)
+* UPnP "tracking changes option" - However, muserv keeps track of changes in your music library.